-When someone from the Boston area who grew up with me in days of yore brought up “those voices who became the soundtrack for our lives” back then, I immediately brought up the name Johnny Most, The Boston Celtics’ iconic “voice,” who held forth “high above courtside” in the old Boston Garden from 1953-90.
+When someone from the Boston area who grew up with me in days of yore brought up “those voices who became the soundtrack for our lives” back then, I immediately brought up the name Johnny Most, The Boston Celtics’ iconic “voice,” who held forth “high above courtside” in the old Boston Garden from 1953-91.
 In retrospect, his unyielding, theatrical narrative – an ongoing saga in which the good guys were forever attired in green and white – was “must-listen” radio.
-His gravelly voice – thanks to smoking a silo full of Camels over the years – was easily the most imitated voice in New England for three generations of fans.
+Thanks to smoking a silo full of Camels over the years, his gravelly voice was easily the most imitated voice in New England for three generations of fans.

-A well-seasoned storyteller who was well-read and loquacious Most was able to describe in excruciating detail the heroic plight of a “warranted championship team” that even malevolent referees and hooligan thugs couldn’t conquer.
+A well-seasoned storyteller who was well-read and loquacious Most often described in excruciating detail the heroic plight of a “warranted championship team” that even malevolent referees and hooligan thugs couldn’t conquer.
 As one Boston sportswriter once commented, “Johnny didn’t broadcast a basketball game.
 He thought he was narrating The Passion Play.”
 When he died, sports broadcasting homerism in extremis died with him.

 Unlike the sedan-like quality of such lyrical baseball announcers as Vin Scully, Red Barber, and Ned Martin, Johnny Most’s voice sounded like a car crash at a demolition derby.
 He would sit, emperor-like, in his haughty perch just below the rickety third balcony at the old Boston Garden, inhaling non-filter after non-filter, creating a minefield of smoke that shrouded him in a perpetually dimming stupor.
 For more than two hours, Johnny then would inexorably describe the proceedings taking place on the historic parquet floor below, whining over the inequalities of life even as his team won a gaudy 16 championships in 30 years.